 The Brady-Johnson Program in Grand Strategy

 The Brady-Johnson Program in Grand Strategy offers a year-long course (“Studies in Grand Strategy”) to Yale undergraduates and graduate students that addresses large-scale, long-term strategic challenges of statecraft, politics, and social change.
 The course encourages understanding of historical and contemporary global and domestic challenges, while developing students’ capacity for strategic thinking and effective leadership in a variety of fields.
-The Brady-Johnson Program in Grand Strategy is directed by Professor Beverly Gage, with Dr. Michael Brenes serving as its Associate Director.

 The Studies in Grand Strategy course begins with a broad span of history from 300 B.C.E. to the present day, with close examination of primary texts and critical historical turning points.
 Emphasizing interaction between professors and practitioners, the course aims to provide students with a comprehensive approach to achieving large ends with limited means.
 Throughout the spring and fall semesters, the course examines the relevance of grand strategy to a variety of issues including political stability, racial justice, economic development, immigration, health, climate sustainability, human rights, and technological advancement.